awsdocs/amazon-dynamodb-developer-guide/doc_source/DAX.create-cluster.cli.create-subnet-group.md

        --query "Subnets[*].SubnetId"
    ```

-   Replace *vpcID* with your actual VPC ID\.
-For example: `vpc-12345678`

-   In the output, take note of the subnet identifiers\.
-For example: `subnet-11111111`
+   In the output, note the subnet identifiers—for example, `subnet-11111111`\.

 1. Create the subnet group\.
-Ensure that you specify at least one subnet ID in the `--subnet-ids` parameter:
+Ensure that you specify at least one subnet ID in the `--subnet-ids` parameter\.

    ```
    aws dax create-subnet-group \
        --subnet-group-name my-subnet-group \
        --subnet-ids subnet-11111111 subnet-22222222 subnet-33333333 subnet-44444444
    ```

+To create the cluster, see [Step 3: Create a DAX Cluster Using the AWS CLI](DAX.create-cluster.cli.create-cluster.md)\.